ChimaobiOgbonna/Chimaobi-Ogbonna-Portfolio/README.md

 *   Overall, the polarity of the speech is `polarity = 0.218.`Hence, the speech is fairly positive.
-*   The most postive statement in the speech was: **"It is my belief that if you must answer “His Excellency”, the process through which you arrive to office must be excellent."** It has a polarity score of 1.
+*   The most positive statement in the speech was: **"It is my belief that if you must answer “His Excellency”, the process through which you arrive to office must be excellent."** It has a polarity score of 1.
 This statement was however, very subjective (*subjectivity* = 1).
 *   There were 49 sentences analysed.
 For indvidual sentences, 49% were positive (polarity > 0), 45% were neutral (polarity = 0) while only 6% were negative (polarity < 0).
 *   Wordcloud suggests that 10 most popular positive words include, **election, Nigeria, Nigerian, people, new, will, committed, country, Datti, possible**.
 *   These popular words may be interpreted as reflecting Obi's and *Datti*'s *commitment* toward giving the *Nigerian people* a *new Nigeria* through the *election*.